Eco Surf Rescue Uluwatu: Keeping Uluwatu Clean!

 So far ESRU has cleaned up trash from the ravine as well as instituted both a recycling program and rubbish collection system.
 They’re also currently working on creating an important liquid waste management system.

 Here is some more info on an important environmental project the pro surfer and eco-warrior James Pribram is working on.

 ESPN recently interviewed Pribram on his latest trip to Bali:

-Eco Surf Rescue Uluwatu also recently held a surfing event to raise awareness and celebrate ecological progress made concerning Uluwatu beach.
+Moreover, Eco Surf Rescue Uluwatu also recently held a surfing event.
+It also helped to raise awareness and celebrate ecological progress made concerning Uluwatu beach.
 Surfers and ESRU members paddled out past the break and formed a circle of unity.